Nuctermeron/MovieService/Readme.md

 ```bash
 python main.py
 ```
-        add - Write name of movie you would like to add rem - Remove movie saved in database. all - List of all saved movies. best - Display the top rated saved IMDB movie. hmb - Display the highest-grossing saved movie.
+        add - In next line write name of movie you would like to add. rem - In next line write name of movie you would like to remove. all - List of all saved movies. best - Display the top rated saved IMDB movie. hmb - Display the highest-grossing saved movie.